 Starting Commander: Eulji Mundeok (Nuker, Defender, Infantry)

 What does this mean?
 Korea is another nation that’s pretty much mediocre in the game.
-You don’t really need much of the hospital space anyway, while the research speed boost isn’t really a game changer.
+You don’t really need much of the hospital space anyway (unless warring a lot), while the research speed boost isn’t really a game changer.
 Good commander, but that’s about it!

-So… which is the best nation in Rise of Civilizations?
+So… which is the best nation in Rise of Kingdoms?

 The good thing is that these civilizations don’t have humongous bonuses that really overpower one compared to another.
 So if you really want to choose a civilization based on personal preferences and not its bonuses, you can still do so without being at a large disadvantage.